 If part of your wood fence has sustained damage, you can replace bad slats, pickets, or posts with the same type of wood, but the color may not match if the original fence has become discolored.
 You may be able to remedy this by painting or staining the entire fence.
 A good cleaning and staining may be all that is needed to make your fence look as good as new.

-If more than 20 percent of your fence boards are in a state of disrepair, though, it is probably time to replace your fence.
+If your fence boards are in a state of disrepair, though, it is probably time to replace your fence.
 It is a good idea to weigh the costs and benefits of a large-scale repair against total replacement with a professional fence contractor.

 Chain Link Fence Repair